burtscher/LC-framework/README.md

 **MAXABS**: This verifier takes a point-wise absolute error bound as parameter and only passes verification if every output value is within the specified error bound.

-**MAXR2R**: This verifier works like MAXABS except the provided error bound is first multiplied by the range of values occurring in the input, where the range is the maximum value minus the minimum value.
+**MAXNOA**: This verifier works like MAXABS except the provided error bound is first multiplied by the range of values occurring in the input, where the range is the maximum value minus the minimum value.

 **MAXREL**: This verifier takes a point-wise relative error bound as parameter and only passes verification if every output value is within the specified error bound.

+**MAXABSREL**: This verifier combines MAXABS and MAXREL and only passes verification if every output value is within the two specified error bounds.

-**MSE**: This verifier takes a mean squared error as parameter and only passes verification if the mean squared error of the output values is within the error bound.
+**MSE**: This verifier takes a mean squared error (MSE) as parameter and only passes verification if the mean squared error of the output values is within the error bound.

 **PSNR**: This verifier takes a peak-signal-to-noise ratio (PSNR) as parameter and only passes verification if the PSNR of the output values is above the specified lower bound.